twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGLYPHALREADYMAPPEDFORM** (version 2.0 until 6.5) – For each platform a character to glyph index mapping can only exist once, so if you try to add a mapping that already exists this window will ask you what to do.
 * **TGLYPHEDITFORM** – Used when opening any glyph from `TFONTOVERVIEWFORM`.
 * **TGLYPHNAMEFORM** (version 7.0 & above) – Changes glyph names in the font (**Tools: Glyph Names**).
-* **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** (version 7.0 & above) – Shows a dialog to view or edit properties for the selected glyph.
+* **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** (version 7.0 & above) – Contains properties for the selected glyph such as the postscript name and character mappings.
 * **TGRIDFORM** – Shows an interface for viewing and setting grid options.
 * **TGUIDELINEMODIFYFORM** – Shows a dialog to modify guidelines.
 * **TGUIDELINESFORM** – Shows an interface for viewing and setting guidelines options.
 * **TIMPORTGLYPHDATAFORM** (version 4.0 until 6.5) – Shows a dialog to import glyph data in fgd files to the font (**Tools: Import Glyph Data...**).
+Recent versions only opens glyph data for one glyph.
 * **TINSERTGLYPHFORM** – Shows a dialog to insert glyphs to the font.
-* **TINSTALLEDFONTSFORM** – Shows a list of installed fonts on a dialog.
-Version 10.1.0.2272 (2016-12-20) & below had a waiting delay.
+* **TINSTALLEDFONTSFORM** – Shows a list of installed fonts.
+Version 10.1.0.2272 (2016-12-20) & below has a delay not in recent versions.
 * **TKERNFEATUREFRAME** – Used by `TKERNINGFORM`.
 * **TKERNGROUPMANAGERFORM** (version 7.0 & above) – Shows a dialog to manage kerning groups or classes in the font.
 * **TKERNINGFORM** (version 3.0 until 8.0) – Views or edits the old `KERN` table (not the GPOS kerning tables) in the font (replaced with `TOPENTYPEDESIGNERFORM` in version 7.0 & above).
 * **TKERNINGNEWPAIRFORM** (version 3.0 until 8.0) – Adds a kerning pair to the old `KERN` table or the GPOS kerning tables.
 * **TKERNINGNEWSINGLEFORM** (version 7.0 & above) – Adds a single adjustment to the font.
-* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0) – Contains a lot of things like the app main window, glyph transformation (simple glyphs only), glyph properties, user notes, font preview, glyph validation report and more.
+* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0) – Contains a lot of things like the main window, glyph properties, user notes, preview window (version 3.0.1 & above), anchors, glyph validation report and more.
 * **TMETRICSFORM** – Shows an interface for viewing and setting metrics options.
 * **TNAMINGFORM** (version 3.0 until 6.5) – Contains basic naming fields to view or edit in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TNEWSUBSINGLEFORM** (version 10.0 until 10.1.0.2272) – Adds a single substitution to the OpenType layout tables.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Views, edits or creates OpenType layout tables.
-* **TOPENTYPEDESIGNERPROOFINGFORM** (version 12.0.0.2560) – Used when pressing the proofing button at the top right of the OpenType designer's preview area.
+* **TOPENTYPEDESIGNERPROOFINGFORM** (version 12.0.0.2560) – Used when pressing the proofing button at the top right corner of the OpenType designer's preview area.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Adds items to the OpenType layout tables.
-* **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options which uses registry keys (manual edits varies based on whether the program is running or not).
+* **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options (manually editing the registry keys varies based on whether the program is running or not).
 * **TOTLFRENAMEFORM** (version 7.0 & above) – Used when renaming tables in the OpenType layout tables.
 * **TPASTESPECIALFORM** – Paste any data for glyphs stored in the clipboard.
 In the Items list (version 5.5 until 6.5), **Glyph Outline Data** and **Glyph Metrics** (i.e. the first two items) are checked by default. **Glyph Outline Data** is dimmed in the third major version.
 In recent versions, the registry keys are stored in the `Edit` key.
 * **TPCLTFORM** (version 3.0.1 until 6.5) – Shows a dialog to view, edit or modify the PCL5 data for use with old printers.